Euchre vs. Bridge: Which Game Is Easier for New Players to Learn?

 • Scoring based on contracts

-• One player (the Declarer) plays both their hand and their partner’s hand (the Dummy), which is laid face-up
+• One player (the Declarer) plays both their hand and their partner’s exposed hand

-Verdict: Euchre’s smaller deck and simpler format make it significantly easier to grasp immediately.
+Verdict: Euchre's smaller deck and simpler format make it easier to learn quickly.

 The Learning Curve